askap-vast/vaster-webapp/docs/installation.md

 docker compose -f docker-compose.prod.yml down
 ```

-The production mode containers are:

-- Postgres: Database to hold all of the candidate data and webapp data.
-- Django web: Web server start by Gunicorn.
-- Nginx: A reverse proxy to assist with handling a number of web requests.
-- Autoheal: Container to watch and restart any of the other containers if there are issues.

-You will need to make sure that port 80 on the host machine is forwarded correctly for internet traffic to be passed to the docker network.

-Please see this [guide](https://linuxconfig.org/how-to-open-allow-incoming-firewall-port-on-ubuntu-22-04-jammy-jellyfish) on how to open ports on Ubuntu 22.04.
+Please note that you will need to make sure that port 80 on the host machine is forwarded correctly for internet traffic to be passed to the docker network.
+Refer to this [guide](https://linuxconfig.org/how-to-open-allow-incoming-firewall-port-on-ubuntu-22-04-jammy-jellyfish) on how to open ports on Ubuntu 22.04.